Volunteer with us

 To me, environmental justice is heavily interrelated with social justice, as often those most vulnerable are most susceptible to the impacts of climate change.
 Environmental justice is also about taking holistic and collaborative action to sustain the environment and natural world for the generations to come.

 I wanted to make a positive impact in the environmental justice space, having always possessed a strong passion for addressing environmental and social issues.
-I felt that EJA was the ideal place to do this considering their involvement in key cases such as WOTCH v VicForests.
+I felt EJA was the ideal place to do this considering their involvement in key cases such as WOTCH v VicForests.

 What has been your favourite thing about the role?

-My favourite part of the role was working with the EJA team.
+Working with the EJA team.
 Everyone in the organisation is so friendly and approachable.
 I learned so much about what it takes to be a good lawyer from them.

 What does environmental justice mean to you?